rackerlabs/docs-core-infra-user-guide/cloud-interfaces/cli/setup-cli.rst

 ^^^^^^^^^^^^^^^^^^^^^^
-To interact with the Rackspace cloud at the command line, you must have some of the same things you would need if you wished to interact by choosing options on a Web page (:ref:`the Cloud Control Panel <cloud-interfaces-gui>`) or by writing software
+To interact with the Rackspace cloud at the command line, you must have some of the same things you would need to interact by choosing options on a web page (:ref:`the Cloud Control Panel <cloud-interfaces-gui>`) or by writing software
 (:ref:`SDK or API <cloud-interfaces-api>`):